-Good Schools Guide International has advisors all over the world.
-The GSGI Advice Service is a consultancy to advise parents, one-to-one, on choosing the best schooling for your children wherever you are – or wherever you are going.
+The Good Schools Guide International has consultants all over the world.
+The GSGI Education Consultants Service is a consultancy to advise parents, one-to-one, on choosing the best schooling for your children wherever you are – or wherever you are going.

 Call our UK office and we’ll tell you if we can help: +44 (0) 203 286 6824.

-Each advisor is a lively, helpful person who has been in your shoes many times.
-By email or phone before you move, or in person once you arrive, she’ll give you up-to-date, informal advice on the best local schools, the inside scoop on them, and which one is right for your child.
+Each consultant is a lively, helpful person who has been in your shoes many times.
+By email or phone before you move, or in person once you arrive, she or he will give you up-to-date advice on the best local schools, the inside scoop on them, and which one is right for your child.

 - Specific local schools